Juan Mata: Style of play

-In addition to his favoured playmaking role as an attacking midfielder behind the strikers, Mata is also comfortable playing on either wing; he has also been used as a second striker on occasion.
+In addition to his favoured playmaking role as an attacking midfielder behind the strikers, Mata is also comfortable playing on either wing, often drifting inside to operate in the "hole" and act as a secondary string-puller.
+He has also been used as a second striker on occasion.
 He makes up for a lack of pace with his control, technique, passing, creativity, and vision, which allows him to link-up with teammates and register many assists, in addition to scoring goals.
+His ability to read the game and adapt to different tactical systems, whether facing a deep defensive block or an open match, makes him a key facilitator in transitional play.

 A diminutive player, standing at 5 ft 7 in, he lacks significant physical strength, heading ability, or aerial prowess, but is quick, agile, and nimble in his movements.
+He possesses excellent spatial awareness, constantly moving to create passing lanes and opening up space for overlapping full-backs to join the attack.
 Predominantly left footed, he is also a well-known free kick specialist.
 However, he has drawn criticism at times in the media over his limited defensive skills and work-rate.